MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ```
 ![empty tasks](https://user-images.githubusercontent.com/4499581/95664952-e6edf180-0b43-11eb-9fc1-8cbda429b42d.png)

-Remember the view function is just javascript so you can add branching logic, iteration, calculation and do other stunts, just end up with a string of valid HTML that will get added to your root HTML node, for us that is our `<main id="app">` element.
+Remember the `view` function is just JavaScript, so you can add branching logic, iteration, calculation and do other stunts, we will end up with a string of valid HTML that will get added to the root HTML node (the `<main id="app">` element).

 ### Update